pcecon.com Class Notes

 Of course, differences in both supply and demand may account for wage differences as well.
 In general, if wages are higher in a profession in which there are fewer workers, the high wages are probably due to supply.
 If wages are higher in a profession in which more workers are hired, the difference in wages is likely due to demand.

-Copyright 2006 by Ray Bromley.
+Copyright 2020 by Ray Bromley.
+For economics information, and other information about Ray Bromley, visit www.raybromley.com.
 Permission to copy for educational use is granted, provided this notice is retained.
 All other rights reserved.

 Send comments or suggestions to